 Selected Organization Award

-The individual should have gone “Above and Beyond the Call of Duty” by having made an outstanding contribution to the field of public recreation and parks, significant enough to have had a stimulating effect on recreation at a town, city, state or national level.
-This award is open to volunteers and part-time/seasonal, park or secretarial staff.
-This award is not intended for full time Park & Recreation Professionals.
+The individual should have gone “Above and Beyond the Call of Duty” by having made an outstanding contribution to the field of public recreation and parks, significant enough to have had a stimulating effect on recreation at a town, city, state, or national level.
+This award is open to part-time/seasonal park or secretarial staff.
+This award is not intended for full time Parks & Recreation Professionals.
 Membership in CRPA is not required.

 Public Service Award

-The Nominee shall be an individual elected or appointed to public office, at any level of government, who has provided unselfish service for at least three years in the interest of parks, recreation, conservation and/or community services.
+The Nominee shall be an individual elected or appointed to public office, at any level of government, who has provided unselfish service for at least three (3)years in the interest of parks, recreation, conservation, and/or community services.
 Membership in CRPA is not required.